 Photo by Tobias Marks on Unsplash

-As an open-source startup co-founder I often got one question from people around me, who are not really into IT:
+As a co-founder of open-source localization tool I often got one question from people around me, who are not really into IT:

 Why is open-source software good?
 How can an open-source project can be even profitable and make money?
 Because if the product is for free for everyone you can’t surely expect to make a good business out of it, can you?

 As I love to bake in my free time, I like to explain it to them with a little metaphor…

 So, do you like cupcakes?
 Who doesn’t, right? 🧁

 Let’s imagine you've baked just awesome raspberry cupcakes for your friends.
 By giving out those cupcakes to your friends you've given them something that not only satisfy their sweet craving, but also strengthens your relationship with them.
 That’s great!

 However, what if you share with them more than just cupcakes, the finished product?
 You give them also the special recipe for those cupcakes.
 Then you have given them something even more valuable: possibility to reproduce your tasty cupcakes.
 They get the opportunity to improve their lives but also lives of some other friends of theirs by giving them raspberry cupcakes which they made.

 Now, your friends have plenty of choices.
 If they for example prefer milk chocolate over dark one, which you put in the toping, they can easily adjust the recipe for their tastes.
 Also, if one friend of yours tries the raspberry cupcake recipe but replaces raspberries with blueberries and the result is tremendous, he can share this little innovation back to you.
 And it surely makes your day because you can enjoy another flavor of your cupcakes!
 Well, sharing is caring.

 Or maybe some of your friends have dietary restrictions and need to know precisely what ingredients the cupcakes contain.
 Having the recipe means for them that they can make more informed decision about their consumption.